elenagarrone/JavaScript-selection-engine/README.md

 ===========================
 The task was to create a JavaScript selection engine i.e. a JavaScript function that will return DOM elements given a CSS selector.

+This is version 2.0.
+If you want to have look at version 1.0 click <a href='https://github.com/elenagarrone/JavaScript_selection_engine/tree/0cb8d9dc9006e5b0cfa3f5629b40a424cd21df37'>here</a>.

 Technologies:
 ------------